tedhchen/tedhchen.github.io/index.md

 ### Welcome to my website.

-I am a postdoctoral researcher at Aalto University and University of Helsinki.
+I am a postdoctoral researcher at Aalto University and University of Helsinki studying climate change politics using network methods.
 I received my PhD in Political Science from the Pennsylvania State University.
-I study international systems using network approaches.
 My dissertation focuses on developing approaches to modeling complex systems that span multiple relational contexts.
 I apply these methods to study how transnational actors engaging in informal diplomacy influence interstate cooperation.

 My academic history is summarized in my [curriculum vitae]({{ BASE_PATH }}/assets/chen_cv.pdf).
 Details about my research and teaching can be found on their respective pages.<br/>